-The mix and matching observed clearly shows how the APP gene can cause a dangerous rise in the amounts of beta-amyloid proteins in the brain of people with Alzheimer’s.
-The findings significantly improve existing knowledge on how the disorder develops.
+The mix and matching observed clearly show how the APP gene can cause a dangerous rise in the amounts of beta-amyloid proteins in the brain of people with Alzheimer’s.
+The findings significantly improve existing knowledge of how the disorder develops.

 Enlisting HIV drugs

-What arguably makes the findings from the new study more exciting is that it means existing drugs for treatment of people with HIV may also be beneficial for Alzheimer’s.
-These are specifically medications that help block reverse transcriptase.
+What arguably makes the findings from the new study more exciting is that it means existing drugs for the treatment of people with HIV may also be beneficial for Alzheimer’s.
+These are specific medications that help block reverse transcriptase.